madslundt/NetCoreMicroservicesSample/README.md

 ### Api
 Api gateway is using Ocelot to have a unified point of entry to all microservices.
-Configuration for this can be found in `ocelot.json`.
+Configuration for this can be found in the subfolder Configuration.

 ### Microservice
 Microservices are REST APIs and are created without any knowledge to each other.
 If a microservice wants to notify other services it simply publishes an event and the services subscribing to this event can take action on it using publish/subscribe with RabbitMQ.